 Here are some things to look out for:

 Customization: The app should be flexible in that it allows you to customize the booking experience depending on your needs.
-For example, a personal trainer’s scheduling app won’t look the same as that of a freelance photographer or a sales agent.
+For example, a personal trainer’s scheduling app won’t look the same as that of a freelance photographer, sales agent, or restaurant booking system.

 Aside from selecting the time and place, your customers might need to specify the reason for their appointment or answer a quick survey in the case of first-time customers.
 A good scheduling app should allow you to do all of this and more.